9 Tips for Removing Scratches from Wood Floors

 1. Clean hardwood floors gently.

 Lackluster wood can magnify the appearance of scratches and worn areas—not to mention that dirt particles ground into hardwood floors can lead to worse scratches—so your first line of action should be thorough but gentle cleaning.
 Avoid brooms or abrasive scrub pads, and never soak a floor with water or liquid cleaner.
 Instead, use a soft mop or vacuum (with the appropriate attachment) to remove dust, hair, and surface debris.
 To clean, add two to four drops of liquid soap to a quart of water, mix in a spray bottle, and mist your polyurethane-finished floor, then distribute the solution with a dry microfiber mop.
 Next, lightly spray with fresh water and buff with a soft, dry cloth.
-Commercial non-toxic wood cleaners (water-based, with a biodegradable cleaning agent) safe for polyurethane-finished floors are also available.
+Commercial non-toxic wood cleaners safe for polyurethane-finished floors are also available.
+Your best bet is a water-based product with a biodegradable cleaning agent, such as Begley’s (sold at big-box home improvement stores and Amazon).

 2. Sand out the scratches in the wood floor.